 Did you know, that by not responding to divorce papers, you could be divorced without your ‘permission’ or input?

 If you open your door to a process server handing you a divorce summons, it’s tempting to rip the papers up or simply refuse to look at them.
 Both of these moves are ultimately a mistake.
 In New Jersey, the defendant in the divorce (that’s you if your spouse was the one who filed first) has 35 days from the date the papers were served to respond to the Complaint and file any counterclaims.
 If you fail to do so, you essentially hand over control of your divorce settlement to your spouse, and to a judge, in the event a default judgment is entered.
 Having divorced papers served on you is serious, so take a deep breath, open the envelope, and start reading.
 The next step?
 Contact a qualified family law attorney to guide you through responding to papers and creating a strategic action plan for your divorce.

 It is wonderful that you have friends and family available to offer support as you start the divorce process.
 Let your loved ones give you the emotional and personal strength you need, but unless they are an experienced and practicing family law attorney, there are many reasons to shy away from any legal advice they try to pass along.
 Rules governing divorce in New Jersey, including asset division, are constantly changing and complex.
 Though well-meaning, you may be on the receiving end of advice that can really set you back and potentially cost you money.

 Want to learn about the other costly divorce mistakes, and how to avoid them?
 Download our Free guide: the Top 5 Costly Mistakes of Divorce

 Already know that you will need to divorce?
 Don’t fall foul of any errors.
-Talk to us about your situation and about what you need out of your divorce at a free initial consultation with an experienced NJ divorce lawyer.
+Talk to us about your situation and about what you need out of your divorce at an initial consultation with an experienced NJ divorce lawyer.
 Call us on (888) 888-0919.